 - Turn on the tracks – Studies have shown that listening to upbeat music can have a positive impact on your mood.
 Put on your favourite track and dance around the lounge or even better go for a power walk.

-- Sleep – Lack of sleep literally impacts on our happiness, increases tension and irritability and can exacerbate depression.
-Ensure you get 8 hours of quality sleep each night.
+- Sleep – Sleep is directly linked to our sense of wellbeing and happiness!
+Sleeplessness can increases tension, irritability and can exacerbate depression.
+Ensure you are getting 8 hours of quality sleep each night.